 I don’t have time to learn new technology

-Progress is important in a business and technological progress is all around us.
+Progress is important in business and technological progress is all around us.
 A key driver of change in all businesses and industries over the last few years — and one that has been researched and documented for the global built environment design industry in particular — is the shift to cloud computing.
 Moving to the cloud is inevitable.

 The delay in small businesses moving to the cloud is often underpinned by fear, uncertainty and doubt.
 The reality is, cloud-based systems are inherently more secure than a typical on-premises setup.
 From reducing your hardware overheads to having all your data backed up with georedundancy (in more than one place around the world), the cloud is all managed for you and reduces your overall IT overhead significantly, resulting in a lower cost of ownership.